 We filter for the following inaccuracies:

-- Centroids: Centroids are lat/long coordinates that correspond to the exact center of a broad geographical location including countries, states, DMAs, cities and zips.
+Centroids are lat/long coordinates that correspond to the exact center of a broad geographical location including countries, states, DMAs, counties, cities, and zip codes.
 Publishers may sometimes pass centroids when they are uncertain where a device is truly located.
 For example, if the publisher cannot define exactly where a user is but can say the device is somewhere within the US, the passed lat/long will default to the US centroid location which is in Kansas.
 Wherever GroundTruth recognizes a centroid we remove that ad request.

 These are just a handful of examples of the things GroundTruth’s location verification looks for when analyzing each piece of location data.
 This level of analysis of every location signal allows GroundTruth to be very selective in the signals we use for location-based activities because of the scale we’re able to accomplish.
 Without enough scale, vendors are forced to use less accurate and precise location signals to make up for their lack of scale.